Whats the Best Coffee for French Press?

 What coffee beans brew up the best French press coffee?
-Let’s review the way the French press works to understand how to choose the best coffee beans for a French press.
+Let’s review the way the French press works to understand how to choose the best coffee for French press brewing

 Getting the Most Out Of Your French Press

 Because the French press uses a stainless steel mesh filter to screen out the grounds, more of the delicious oils and solids from the coffee bean end up in your cup.
 Some coffee drinkers like the “chewy” texture produced by a French press, while others object to it.
 There are ways to minimize the mud, but essentially, steeping coffee grounds in water and then pressing them down with a mesh filter is going to leave a little bit of silt in your cup.

 The traditional solution to this is to use coarse ground coffee.
 In addition to reducing the number of tiny particles that the mesh filter can’t capture, a coarse grind tends to make French press coffee sweeter and less bitter.

 When shopping for the right beans, most French press coffee lovers prefer a medium roast or a dark roast.
 The French press brew method reduces the perceived bitterness that some people object to with dark roasts.
 Mostly, though, it’s for the simple reason that a smoky, dark brew just suits the character of the press pot.